-An Odom Hydrotrac was used to collect single beam data on board all survey vessels.
+An Odom Hydrotrac was used to collect single beam data.
 Data from the Hydrotrac was continuously recorded and monitored in real-time as an independent check of the nadir beam (bottom-detect) of the multibeam sonar system.

 A.3 MULTIBEAM SONAR OPERATIONS